Programs & Projects

 The Institute manages four major projects focusing on the Pacific:

 The Pacific Research Program (PRP) is a consortium partnership between the Lowy Institute and the Australian National University’s Department of Pacific Affairs and Development Policy Centre, with the support of the Department of Foreign Affairs and Trade.
 The PRP is designed to be a globally pre-eminent centre of excellence for research on the Pacific.
 Read more details .

-The Lowy Institute Pacific Aid Map is supported by the Department of Foreign Affairs and Trade and is designed to enhance aid effectiveness in the Pacific.
+The program contributes to the Lowy Institute Pacific Aid Map which is supported by the Department of Foreign Affairs and Trade and is designed to enhance aid effectiveness in the Pacific.

 The South Pacific Fragile States Project was a project supported by the Department of Defence to produce independent research and forward looking analysis on the key drivers of instability in the South Pacific and the associated security challenges for Australia and the wider region.
 Read more details.

 The Mapping Foreign Assistance in the Pacific Project

 The Lowy Institute Pacific Aid Map is an analytical tool designed to enhance aid effectiveness in the Pacific by improving coordination, alignment, and accountability of foreign aid through enhanced transparency of aid flows.
 The Pacific Aid Map has collected data on close to 13,000 projects in 14 countries supplied by 62 donors from 2011 onwards.
 All data has been made freely available on this interactive platform, allowing users to investigate and manipulate the information in a variety of ways.
 The Pacific Aid Map is supported by the Department of Foreign Affairs and Trade.

 Country profiles from Pacific Islands countries can be found here.

 The Chinese Aid in the Pacific map is no longer maintained, and the data can be found in the Acidic Aid Map.